Skip To Content

 A WHERE clause for the query filter.

-SQL-92 WHERE clause syntax on the fields in the layer is supported for most data sources.
-Some data sources have restrictions on what is supported.
+SQL-92 WHERE clause syntax is supported on the fields in the layer for most data sources.
+Some data sources restrict what is supported.
 Hosted feature services in ArcGIS Enterprise running on a spatiotemporal data source only support a subset of SQL-92.
 For example, spatiotemporal-based feature services support the like operator but do not support the not like operator or field equivalency expressions such as field1 = field2.
-Below is a list of supported SQL-92 with spatiotemporal-based feature services:
+The following is a list of supported SQL-92 with spatiotemporal-based feature services:

 ( '<=' | '>=' | '<' | '>' | '=' | '!=' | '<>' | LIKE )